 Is it Better to Spray or Brush Polycrylic?

-Spraying Polycrylic on the surface can help provide even coverage without any visible brush marks or strokes, perfect for amateur DIY projects!
-Moreover, it’s odorless making it a great choice for home decorating solutions.
+Spraying polycrylic on the surface can help provide even coverage without any visible brush marks or strokes, making it ideal for amateur DIY projects.
+Plus, its low to no odor makes it a great choice for home decorating solutions.

 Steps to Spray Minwax Polycrylic

 First, keep your spray gun clean.
 Even a tiny bit of dirt can cause clumpy, uneven output when spraying, not the desired result.
 Do yourself a favor and soak it in water after each use to ensure a smooth finish and consistent results every time.

 Step #2: Fill the Sprayer With Polycrylic Thru the Nozzle Cup With a Strainer

 If you want a perfect finish for your project, it’s essential to ensure the Polycrylic is strained and that your spray gun is clean.
 Otherwise, clumps of dried-up product can appear during spraying, spoiling both the finished result and the painting experience!

 To avoid any unwelcome surprises along these lines, make sure to sift through the solution with a strainer before loading it into the immaculate weapon.
 Doing so will give you the best results possible every time!